evhub/rabbit/README.md

  }
 ```

-Since a very common use of classes is to define a temporary variable that is going to be used in multiple places but only in the same expression, with, or where, clauses were added to facilitate that.
+Since a very common use of classes is to define a temporary variable that is going to be used in multiple places but only in the same expression, with/where clauses were added to facilitate that.
 The syntax for these statements is:
 ```
 # In with clause syntax:
 f(x) = gx*floor(gx) $ gx = g(x)		# Calls what comes before the dollar sign in the namespace of what comes after (right to left, highest precedence, right above at)